SnuggleTrouble/brainnest-2nd-javascript-project/README.md

 - The user should be able to string together several operations and get the right answer, with each pair of numbers being evaluated at a time.
 For example, 12 + 7 - 5 * 3 = should yield 42.
 - The calculator should not evaluate more than a single pair of numbers at a time.
 - Numbers with long decimals should be rounded to not overflow the screen.

+## Known Bugs
+- Users can enter multiple zeroes.
+"Example: 0000".
+- Changing operator after one is chosen not possible.